werpu/tinydecscodegen/Readme.md

 ## What can the Plugin do

+Latest Code:

+Following additional features are present at the latest development build:

+* Angular/AngularJS resource views and resource search
+* Improved Angular tooling and support (main development still is on Angular JS)
+* I18N refactorings
+* Tools to migrate old code typescript to annotations
+* Lots of bugfixes
+* Support for the latest IDEA/Webstorm releases

 1.0

 * Allows you to **generate a new** TinyDecorations (Annotated AngularJS 1.5+) or Angular 5 **project**.